Nicole Sahrling

 You can email me at nsahrling [at] ucsd [dot] edu

-Previously, I also spent two wonderful quarters working with Bill Pepe in the Social Cognition and Learning Lab (PI: Dr. Lindsey Powell), where I learned a great deal about early social reasoning and what it means to work on a collaborative research team.
+Previously, I also spent two wonderful quarters working with Bill Pepe in the Social Cognition and Learning Lab (PI: Dr. Lindsey Powell), where I learned a great deal about early social reasoning, infant research methods, and collaborative team science.

 Feel free to reach out to me, happy to connect!